dennismuehlegger/dynamic-filtering/README.md

 # Dynamic Filtering

+> This project has been extended into a generic, domain-agnostic version.
+See [jpa-dynamic-filter](https://github.com/dennismuehlegger/jpa-dynamic-filter) for the current version.

 A Java project demonstrating advanced filtering capabilities for JPA entities using both **JPA Criteria API** and **querydsl**.

 ## Installation & Running